 Below is the 1999 Geological Society of America geologic time scale chart.
 The main thing I want you to see on this chart is that the periods of normal and reversed polarity have been marked so that they correspond with various ages on the time scale.
 These periods of time have mostly been set by careful correlation of marine floor magnetic properties.

-In the Flash movie below, I point out the markings indicating episodes of normal and reversed polarity as shown on the 1999 GSA geologic time scale.
+In the screencast below, I point out the markings indicating episodes of normal and reversed polarity as shown on the 1999 GSA geologic time scale.